 How Collected Data Is Used

-Information collected and created for Talent and Crew payroll services is used solely to process payments to payees, to provide required reports to applicable unions, pension funds, tax authorities, and governmental entities, and to perform associated legally required duties.
+Information collected and created for Payroll Services is used solely to process payments to Payees, to provide required reports to your employer (our client), applicable unions, pension funds, tax authorities, and governmental entities, and to perform associated legally required duties.

-We never use your payroll information for marketing purposes, nor do we share such information with any third-parties, except those listed below.
+We never use your payroll information for marketing purposes, nor do we share such information with any third-parties, except those listed below, as required by law or in order to provide the Payroll Services.

 Information Disclosed to Outside Parties